 Hope never goes away.
 I can’t predict the future—but I can hope.
 Passion and determination have helped make that hope our reality.
 Which is why I don’t just hope things will be better—I know they will.

-In October, 2010 Holly recorded the following podcast, which coupled with the PowerPoint slideshow, is designed to give the skills and confidence to present the topic of FXS to their your child’s classmates.
+contains a podcast, which coupled with the PowerPoint slideshow, that is designed to give the skills and confidence to present the topic of Fragile X syndrome to their your child’s classmates.
 Reaching out to students is a great way to provide a personal understanding of Fragile X along with facts about what it is.
 This understanding of Fragile X and disabilities in general will help foster friendships and compassion.